MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 This is similar to our own repository.
-However, since this is fork, we will want to add another remote to track the original repository.
+However, since this is a fork, we will want to add another remote to track the original repository.
 The standard names for remotes are `origin` for the repository we have cloned from, and `upstream` for the repository we forked from.
-Add an upstream using the following command
+Add an upstream using the following command.

 ````{tab-set-code}